Singapore 2.0

 Singapore – Most admired city (by me)

 I am fortunate to return to Singapore to gain a better understanding of this wonderful city and its people.
 But first let me tell you how I arrived here from Rochester NY.
 Travel hacking led me to the website, points.me.
-There I found a a flight from NYC to Singapore business class for under $400 and 90,000 Chase Sapphire points.
+There I found a flight from NYC to Singapore business class for under $400 and 90,000 Chase Sapphire points.
 But it was grueling.
-Three days of travel, and waiting in airports for numerous hours before boarding fabulous Singapore Air for my last leg.
+It took three days of travel and waiting in airports for numerous hours before finally boarding fabulous Singapore Air for my last leg.
 The lay flat bed was comfortable allowing sleep on my back or either side without trouble.
 The staff was attentive and pleasant and the gourmet food was delicious.
 Singapore Air business class is superior to that of BA, AA, Brussel Air and UA.
 I understand Emirates is equal or maybe better.

 As mentioned in my earlier blog, Singapore is inhabited by 4 or more different cultures who are congenial to each other, the Malays, Chinese, Hindus and several other smaller religious groups.
 The government dictates that each building’s residents must maintain the cultural diversity of the area it’s in, thus if a Hindu sells his apartment, it must be to a Hindu, unless the surrounding Hindu population grows unexpectedly, the government can fine tune the process to maintain the desired mix.